 On the other hand, buckwheat pillows are much heavier than other organic pillows and they don’t naturally return to their shape, so you’ll need to fluff them before going to bed.

 Hullo Buckwheat Pillows are filled with organic buckwheat hulls grown and milled in the US.
-The natural materials in this organic pillow (cotton and buckwheat) are GOTS certified and OekoTex certified, which means that they’ve been grown and processed following strict standards regarding the use of chemicals, eco-friendly practices as well as ethical work standards.
+The natural materials in this organic pillow (cotton and buckwheat) are GOTS certified and OekoTex certified, which means that they’ve been grown and processed following strict standards regarding the use of chemicals, eco-friendly practices, and ethical work standards.

 This organic pillow comes fully stuffed and the zippered cover allows you to easily remove some of the filling to adjust it to your needs.
-Buckwheat pillows are malleable which means that they provide enough support for your head and neck to help you wake up feeling relaxed and well-rested.
+Buckwheat pillows are malleable, providing enough support for your head and neck to help you wake up feeling relaxed and well-rested.

 Organic down pillows tend to be very comfortable, firmer than wool or kapok pillows and retain their shape for a long time.
 They are light and easy to fluff, which you should do regularly.
 The only downside is that down pillows may trigger allergies, so if you’re allergic to down it’s best to try latex of kapok pillows instead.

-Alanzimo Down Pillows have 85% of Siberian Grey Goose Feather and 15% of Siberian Grey Goose Down.
+Alanzimo Down Pillows have 85% of Siberian Grey Goose Feather and 15% Siberian Grey Goose Down.
 The cover is made from Oeko-Tex certified cotton which has not been bleached or dyed.
-The filling is additionally encased in a down-proof twill weave to make sure the feathers don’t poke out from the pillow.
+The filling is encased in a down-proof twill weave to ensure the feathers don’t poke out from the pillow.

 There’s nothing purer than a 100% organic cotton pillowcase, stuffed with 100% organic cotton.
 Every pillow contains a plethora of harmful allergens and irritants such as mold, dust mites and pollen.
 Barrier cloth pillowcases, like the one featured in Magnolia Organic Pillow, effectively stop these irritants from reaching your face (and lungs) while you sleep.

 Most cloth pillowcases are made with a petroleum-based fabric, which is uncomfortable and produces noise when touched.
-Through innovative manufacturing techniques, they have created an extremely dense organic cotton cover that is more effective than most synthetic pillow covers, yet remains soft, quiet and best of all completely organic.
+Through innovative manufacturing techniques, they have created an extremely dense organic cotton cover that is more effective than most synthetic pillow covers, yet remains soft, quiet, and completely organic.

-Organic Textiles Organic Cotton Pillows are medium filled, so they should be the right choice for most sleepers.
-It’s got a removable and machine-washable zippered cover, so it’s easy to maintain your organic pillows fresh and clean.
+Organic Textiles Organic Cotton Pillows are medium-filled, so they should be the right choice for most sleepers.
+It has a removable and machine-washable zippered cover, so it’s easy to keep your organic pillows fresh and clean.
 This eco-friendly pillow is made from natural materials and the cotton used is GOTS certified, which means it’s free from toxic pollutants and will not off-gas.

 This organic cotton-filled pillow comes in five sizes: travel 12″ x 16″, child 16″ x 20″, standard 20″ x 26″ , queen 20″ x 31″, and king 20″ x 36″.
 This organic pillow is a good option for people who prefer firm pillows.

 Therefore, for this review, we chose only CertiPur-US certified pillows for healthier sleep.
-This certificate guarantees that the pillows don’t contain any toxic chemicals that could affect your health.
-Take a look at our selection of the best non toxic memory foam pillow producers:
+This certificate guarantees that the pillows don’t contain toxic chemicals that could affect your health.
+Take a look at our selection of the best non-toxic memory foam pillow producers:

 Ojai Pillows are handmade in the USA.
-These non toxic pillows are filled with a CertiPur-US certified cooling memory foam encased in a zippered, plant-based Tencel cover.
-Tencel is more breathable than linen so it allows air to circulate freely while you sleep preventing you from overheating.
-The zippered cover makes it easy to add or remove filling so you can find your perfect comfort level.
+These non-toxic pillows are filled with a CertiPur-US certified cooling memory foam encased in a zippered, plant-based Tencel cover.
+Tencel is more breathable than linen, allowing air to circulate freely while you sleep, and preventing you from overheating.
+The zippered cover makes adding or removing filling easy so you can find your perfect comfort level.

 Thanks to the CertiPur-US certificate, you can be sure that this environmentally friendly pillow has got no flame retardants, formaldehyde, mercury, lead, heavy metals, phthalates, and other toxic chemicals.

 The memory foam used in Layla eco-friendly pillow allows you to mold the pillow to adjust it to your needs and it stays this way throughout the night.
-It helps to provide just the right amount of neck and head support as well as shoulder pressure relief.
+It helps provide just the right amount of neck and head support and shoulder pressure relief.

-Brooklyn Bedding Shredded Foam Pillow is CertiPur certified, free from any potentially harmful chemicals.
-The high-quality foam filling of this USA-made pillow is encased in a zippered, machine washable cover, allowing you to adjust the amount of filling to your needs.
+Brooklyn Bedding Shredded Foam Pillow is CertiPur certified, free from potentially harmful chemicals.
+The high-quality foam filling of this USA-made pillow is encased in a zippered, machine-washable cover, allowing you to adjust the amount of filling to your needs.

-This non toxic memory foam pillow has got cooling properties which are further enhanced by a moisture-wicking, anti-microbial cover which will help to keep you dry and cool when you sleep.
+This non-toxic memory foam pillow has cooling properties which are further enhanced by a moisture-wicking, anti-microbial cover that will help keep you dry and cool when you sleep.

-Molecule Infinity Foam Pillow is a cooling pillow filled with CertiPur certified shredded foam, free from harmful chemicals.
+Molecule Infinity Foam Pillow is a cooling pillow filled with CertiPur-certified shredded foam, free from harmful chemicals.
 This eco-friendly pillow is fully adjustable, you can adjust the height from 2 to 7.9 inches as well as the firmness.
-The zippered, machine washable cover allows you to add or remove filling (the pillow actually comes with a bag of extra filling, in case you need it!).
-The open-cell foam and the heat-conducting cover will keep you cool and dry throughout the night.

 Read More: How Many Pillows Do I Need?

-Sleepless night makes you grouchy and irritable the whole day, whether at home or even at work.
-We need to have a good night’s sleep in order to wake up in the morning feeling fresh and energized.
+A sleepless night makes you grouchy and irritable the whole day, whether at home or work.
+We need a good night’s sleep to wake up feeling fresh and energized.

 Studies show that we spend almost one-third of our life in bed asleep.
-So, it’s important to have a relaxing, comforting and restful environment when we go to sleep.
+So, having a relaxing, comforting and restful environment is important when we sleep.
 The this that we lay our head upon when we sleep should be comfortable enough to have uninterrupted sleep.